 Sclerophyllous – Leaves are small, waxy, and thorn-like.

 Roots are long and extended to reach deep underground.

 Tend to grow to 6-12m in height and contain “Y” shaped branches.

-Trunks are gnarled, and bark is thick to retain moisture.
+Trunks are gnarled, and the bark is thick to retain moisture.

-Example; The baobob tree has a trunk of up to 10m in diameter.
-Its root like branches holds only a minimum number of tiny leaves in order to restrict transpiration.
+Example; The baobab tree has a trunk of up to 10m in diameter.
+Its root-like branches hold only a minimum number of tiny leaves in order to restrict transpiration.
 Some are estimated to be thousands of years old.
 Their trunks are resistant to the local fires.